Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

      ![setup](media/lab1-image15.png)

-1. The commit was rejected because the repository has both secret and branch protection enabled.
+1. The commit was rejected because the repository has secret protection enabled.
 This is a good thing!
 It's preventing us from checking in on the exposed secret.
 Let's fix this.

     ![Commit Rejected](media/commit_rejected.png)